How PHS Works

 Additionally, throughout the year students participate in a variety of events to enable them to live out the goals.
 These include:

-- Healthy Habits Competition where students track their healthy food choices and minutes of activity to see which classroom is healthiest
+- Healthy Habits Competition where students track their healthy food and beverage choices and minutes of activity to see which classroom is healthiest

 - Participation in international events, like Walk to School Day and All Children Exercising Simultaneously (ACES) to encourage and provide a fun way to work in more physical activity